• Art magazine

 These liquid crystals are located between two transparent electrodes and two polarization filters, which are arranged at a right angle.
 In the idle state, the crystals ensure that incident light is turned 90 degrees so that it can pass both filters and the area appears light.
 However, as soon as an electrical voltage is created, the crystals change their alignment, which eliminates the rotation.

-As a result, the light is blocked by the second polarization filter and the corresponding area appears dark.
-This principle can be specifically displayed patterns or characters on the display.
-An LCD ad-duino combination uses this effect to display characters.
-The microcontroller sends signals to the display to activate or deactivate pixels.
+As a result, the light is blocked by the second polarizing filter, and the corresponding area appears dark.
+This principle allows specific patterns or characters to be displayed on the screen.
+An LCD display-Arduino combination uses this effect to display characters.
+The microcontroller sends signals to the display to activate or deactivate pixels

 The performance of LCD displays is determined by factors such as reaction time, contrast, brightness and viewing angle.
 Modern displays use technologies such as IPS or VA to optimize.